aknuds1/befaco-instrument-interface/muzhack/instructions.md

 Now place the potentiometers on the PCB but... **don't solder them**

 ## Switch
 Place the toggle switch, but **don't solder it** until it's screwed to the front panel.
-This way it's easier to solder it in the right position.
+This ways it's easier to solder it in the right position.

 ## Jack
-Place the Jack connector on the top side of the silkscreen, taking care to put it in the right position (the shape must match the drawing on the PCB) but don't solder it until it is screwed to the front panel.
+Place the Jack connector on the top side of the silkscreen of the main board, taking care to put it in the right position (the shape must match the drawing on the PCB) but don't solder it until it is screwed to the front panel.

 ## LEDs
 Put the LEDs in place checking the polarity, but **don't solder them** until the front panel is in place.
 This is the only way to solder them in the right position.

 The long leg is the + and the short one is the minus.
 There is a + symbol on the PCB to indicate the correct position.

 ## FRONT PANEL
-**Place the front panel** moving a little the parts one by one if necessary until you fit them to the top.
+1. **Place the front panel** adjusting the parts one by one as necessary until they fit.
 At this point a pair of sharp tweezers can be helpful.
+2. Screw the components to the panel until they are tightly aligned, in the following

-Screw in the next order: Minijacks, switch, pots and jack.
+order: Minijacks, switch, pots and jack.

-Until all of them are flat and touching completely the panel.
-**Then (finally) solder all of them.** ; )
+3. **Then (finally) solder all of them.** ; )

-**Place the LEDs** in the panel holes making sure they are on the right level and proceed to solder them.
+4. **Place the LEDs** in the panel holes making sure they are on the right level and proceed to solder them.
+5. Place the three ICs on the sockets on the main PCB, observing polarity.
+The mark on the front of the IC must match the mark on the socket and the PCB's silkscreen.

-**Plug the PCB1 onto the PCB2** using the pin headers and ensuring the two 3mm holes match the spacers.
-Screw both boards using two screws.
+6. **Plug PCB1 onto PCB2** using the pin headers and ensuring the two 3mm holes match the spacers.
+Screw the two boards onto each other using two screws.

-**Put the knobs** on the potentiometers and the caps on the switches/faders.
+7. **Put the knobs** on the potentiometers and the caps on the switches/faders.

-**Plug in the power ribbon cable**: The blue wire (negative) corresponds to pin number one of the connector.
+8. **Plug in the power ribbon cable**: The blue wire (negative) corresponds to pin number one of the connector.
 Pin number one is indicated with a small triangle and usually with a line on your power bus.

 **Enjoy!**